damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

 # **Assembly**

-*I would like to enable makers to understand the steps of constructing a finished product from components or partially-compiled units.*
+*I would like to enable makers to understand the steps of constructing a finished product from components or partially compiled units.*

 ## **How to document a assembly or disassembly process?**

 *Assembly instruction can guide the makers to follow the process of assembly or disassembly of components of a product.*

-### **Assembly instruction**
+### **Assembly instructions**
 <details>
   <summary>Click to see the guideline!</summary>

- - **Definition:** *Assembly instruction could illustrate visually and with words and text how to assemble or disassemble the mechanical and electrical components of the product.*
+ - **Definition:** *Assembly instructions could illustrate visually and with words and text how to assemble or disassemble the mechanical and electrical components of the product.*

  ```